-- All members of staff have a responsibility to: - To provide a safe environment in which children can learn. - Be prepared to identify children who may benefit from early help. - Consider wider environmental factors in a child's life that may be a threat to their safety and/or welfare. - To understand the early help process and their role in it. - To understand your schools safeguarding policies and systems. - To undertake regular and appropriate training which is regularly updated. - Be aware of the process of making referrals to children's social care and statutory assessment under the Children Act 1989. - Know what to do if a child tells them that he or she is being abused or neglected. - Know how to maintain an appropriate level of confidentiality. - Be aware of the indicators of abuse and neglect so that they are able to identify cases of children who may be in need of help or protection. - Contribute towards, read and adhere to the school policies - All members of staff in Southborough CE Primary School know what to do if a child tells them he/she is being abused or neglected.
-Members of staff know to maintain an appropriate level of confidentiality whilst at the same time liaising with relevant professionals such as the DSL and other agencies as appropriate.
-Members of staff know they must never promise a child that they will not tell anyone about a concern or allegation as this may ultimately not be in the best interests of the child - The welfare and safety of children are the responsibility of all staff in school and ANY concern for a pupil's welfare MUST always be reported to the Designated Safeguarding Lead(s).
+• All members of staff have a responsibility to:

+- To provide a safe environment in which children can learn. - Be prepared to identify children who may benefit from early help. - To understand the early help process and their role in it. - To understand the school's safeguarding policies and systems. - To undertake regular and appropriate training which is regularly updated. - Be aware of the process of making referrals to children's social care and statutory assessment under the Children Act 1989. - Know what to do if a child tells them that he or she is being abused or neglected. - Know how to maintain an appropriate level of confidentiality. - Be aware of the indicators of abuse and neglect so that they are able to identify cases of children who may be in need of help or protection.